 What is cumin ... the way I store it is under olive oil, that keeps the oxygen out, and of course in the fridge.
-It'll keep for several months this way, at a push, but I'm continuing to notice how freshly ground is much tastier.
+It'll keep for several months this way, at a push, but I am continuing to notice how freshly ground is much tastier.
 About one half a teaspoon of this mix in a cup of chickpeas is about right.

 The sesame seeds are particularly rich in an amino acid called tryptophan that is vital for the formation of serotonin in the brain; it mediates memory and mood, and learning.
-Brown rice also has large amounts of tryptophan, but white of course has been robbed of all it's goodness; it's good for one thing only and that is making you fat.
+Brown rice also has large amounts of tryptophan, but white of course has been robbed of all its goodness; it's good for one thing only and that is making you fat.
 White rice has an extremely high glycemic index.

 Healthy living folk never buy white rice; you might enjoy it now and again without guilt when you dine out.
 Take care you don't start to suffer from health nut neurosis.

 If you are serious about chickpeas, like I am, then pressure cooking a couple pounds and freezing them is the way to go; it's so easy then to use them.
 They are a healthy starch with a very low glycemic index; most of it reaches the colon, with a minimal effect on blood glucose.
 This is where most of our cumin is used.

 I'm afraid you're going to have to wait a bit for Cumin Beef.
 Next time we roast a joint...; meantime this wonderful traditional ground beef dish amongst the Malay people in South Africa is a gem.
 It takes about half an hour to prepare these bobotie recipes, plus another three quarters in a hot oven; cumin is one of the many spices used.

 They replace some of the red meat with chickpeas.